 With the result of changing perceptions altering the demands of the travel industry, Viajecer, a tour operator in Brazil, meets these needs through providing an excellent combination of transformative and sustainable trips with social elements, culture, nature and history to increase travelers’ level of awareness about the places they are visiting.
 Viajecer’s proposal is ‘to travel differently’ and by providing a large variety of experiences to several different orientations of travelers, everyone is able to maximize their enjoyment of the destinations and escape from the traditional/mainstream travel itineraries, which are usually provided.
-Our team at Ravel were so happy to interview Alice Morais, the CEO of Viajecer, to gain better understanding of Viajecer’s operations and experiences but furthermore their vision for the future, to continue growing whilst the travel industry begins to bloom again!
+Our team at Ravel were so happy to interview Alice Morais, the CEO of Viajecer, to gain better understanding of Viajecer’s operations and experiences but furthermore their vision for the future, to continue growing while the travel industry begins to bloom again!

 Appreciating that Alice had a background within the Advertising and Communications industry, we were eager to first understand a little bit more about the CEO’s influences and decisions behind forming the present day operations of Viajecer.

 1. “I have seen that you have a background in advertising and communications - I am just therefore curious as to how you got into your current role as CEO and why do you enjoy this field of work that you are doing?”

 “I have been working within the communications and advertising industry for a long time - about 15 years and my experience of working with travel professionally began 3 years ago.
 I have continuously loved it and have felt a lot of passion for this field of work which is why I decided to create Viajecer in 2020.
 I believe I have a different vision about travel and tourism, moreover there needs to be more importance placed on the initiatives of sustainability”.